OPIS Seminar

 Solar Market: Lessons Learned from China

-Sakura Yamasaki, Founder and CEO
+Sakura Yamasaki, Founder and CEO at Singapore Solar Exchange

 The global solar market is still largely defined by trends unfold in China and it’s shifting position in the market.
 China remains the dominant player across global solar installations across the top 5 markets – China, US, EU, India, and Brazil.